The transcript appears to be missing, so I cannot generate... Show more

 When working with radioactive sources, proper safety protocols and detection methods are essential.
 Scientists use various tools including Geiger-Müller tubes, absorption materials, and magnetic fields to characterize radiation types.

 Different radiation types interact distinctively with matter and magnetic fields.
 Gamma rays penetrate most materials easily but aren't deflected by magnetic fields.
-Beta particles are less penetrating and are deflected by magnetic fields in opposite directions.
+Beta particles (both positive and negative) are less penetrating and are deflected by magnetic fields in opposite directions.

 Highlight: Safety is paramount when working with radioactive sources.
 Always work under supervision and use appropriate shielding and detection equipment.